The Best-Kept Secret in Every State

 Georgia: Sapelo Island

 One of a series of islands off Georgia’s coast, tiny Sapelo Island is lesser-known than counterparts like Jekyll and St. Simon’s Islands, and that’s a good thing if you’re looking for a truly secluded getaway.
 Sapelo Island has barely any commercial hotels or restaurants, and it’s accessible only by ferry.
 Once there, you can kayak, hike, bike, and explore to your heart’s content, then head into the historic Hog Hammock community.
 La Quinta Inn And Suites in Brunswick is the perfect jumping-off spot for visitors to Sapelo Island, and it’s a good value.
-Find out which other U.S. islands you’ll want to add to your bucket list.

 Finding an undiscovered spot in one of the most popular island destinations on the planet isn’t an easy task.
 While the vast majority of travelers head to Maui, Kauai, Oahu, and the Big Island, a hidden gem called Lanai is pretty and unspoiled, and it’s just a 25-minute flight from Honolulu.
 Enjoy much of what Hawaii has become famous for—crystal clear waters perfect for swimming and snorkeling, rugged trails ideal for hiking and horseback riding—but without the throngs of tourists.
 It’s the perfect spot for couples romance or a spell of solitude in paradise.